Community Counts: CDC Public Health Surveillance Project For Bleeding Disorders

-Led by ATHN in partnership with the U.S. Hemophilia Treatment Center Network and the Centers for Disease Control and Prevention (CDC), Community Counts is happening at over 135 HTCs nationwide and at the end of 2015, includes over 53,000 patients.
+Led by ATHN in partnership with the U.S. Hemophilia Treatment Center Network and the Centers for Disease Control and Prevention (CDC), Community Counts is happening at over 135 HTCs nationwide and includes over 78,500 patients.

 Community Counts is made up of 3 parts:

 - HTC Population Profile is taking a head count of the bleeding and clotting disorders population and asking questions to learn more about the patients receiving care within the HTC network.